Kicksecure/tb-starter/README.md

 This package is produced independently of, and carries no guarantee from, The Tor Project.

-Package: secbrowser
-Architecture: all
-Depends: tb-updater, tb-starter, firejail, firejail-profiles, anon-icon-pack, ${misc:Depends}
-Description: security-hardened, non-anonymous browser
-# security-hardened, non-anonymous browser #

-A metapackage that installs required and recommended packages for SecBrowser ™.

-Does not really depend on the package firejail but uses it automatically when available.

-Without the anon-icon-pack package, there would not be an icon image.

-Package tb-updater is used to download, verify and install SecBrowser ™.

-Package tb-starter supports starting SecBrowser ™.
 ## How to install `tb-starter` using apt-get ##

 1\.
 Download [Whonix's Signing Key]().